If you are reading this article that means you are searching for some practical kettlebell benefits that can add value to your training.

 No More Boring Cardio

 Cardio sessions are boring for many, I understand that.
-Including kettlebell in your cardio workout can change the whole outlook towards cardio.
+Including kettlebells in your cardio workout can change the whole outlook towards cardio.

-Kettlebell workouts are versatile enough to be used as an effective cardio and strength building solution.
+Kettlebell workouts are versatile enough to be used as effective cardio and strength-building solution.